 Alternatively, Group Net Metering is a process that allows any customer-generator to share the proceeds of their surplus generation credits to directly offset the electricity bills of other customers, which is financially more advantageous and can increase the effective value of the system.
-All the members in the group need to be within the same distribution utility service territory but may be served by different suppliers, including by Lebanon Community Power.
-The credits are calculated based on the host site's NEM tariff and retail rate, and payments are credited to offset the electricity bills of each member directly by Liberty Utilities (if the customers are billed for supply by Liberty Utilities).
+All the members in the group need to be within the same distribution utility service territory but may be served by different suppliers.
+The credits are calculated based on the host site's NEM tariff and retail rate, and payments are credited to offset the electricity bills of each member directly by the utility (assuming the utility is billing the customers for supply).
 These allocations are governed by a Group Net Metering Agreement between the host customer-generator and group members, which is part of the registration process overseen by the Public Utilities Commission.

 Note that larger systems (up to 1,000 kilowatts in size) actually have to register as group hosts in order to qualify for net metering in the event that the customer-generator exports more than 80 percent of the power produced onsite to the distribution grid.
-Additionally, if the electricity exported from larger systems exceeds the total electricity usage of the group on an annual basis, the credit for the residual amount (e.g., electricity exported in excess of the group's total usage) is re-calculated based on Liberty Utilities' avoided cost of electricity supply.
-This rate is lower than the NEM credit based on the customer-generator's retail rate, and results in a downward payment adjustment issued by Liberty Utilities to the host customer.
+Additionally, if the electricity exported from larger systems exceeds the total electricity usage of the group on an annual basis, the credit for the residual amount (e.g., electricity exported in excess of the group's total usage) is re-calculated based on their utility's avoided cost of electricity supply.
+This rate is lower than the NEM credit based on the customer-generator's retail rate, and results in a downward payment adjustment issued by the utility to the host customer.
 Residential systems under 15 kilowatts, however, are not subject to this adjustment.